FullGC/disney-customers-feedback/README.md

 # Disney Customer Feedback API 🏰

 A FastAPI application that answers natural language questions about Disney parks using customer reviews.
-The system uses hybrid search combining keyword matching and semantic similarity for improved results.
+The system uses hybrid search combining keyword matching and semantic similarity for improved results, with comprehensive monitoring and observability through OpenTelemetry, Prometheus, Jaeger, and Grafana.

 ## Features